Duckifo/livedash-API/README.md

 Its a super simple installation!

-- Go to the release page and install the ``*.rbxm`` file.
+- Go to the release page and follow the instructions there!
-- Open roblox studio them rightclick in explorer where you want to import it, select ``Insert from file`` (select the downloaded file)
-- For more customization look in the Config module script!
-- Create a new local script and start using it!
-Check out [Api Usage](#api-usage)

 ## performance

 Of what i know its a really lightweight API, Ive conducted some benchmarks